 ***Available on the left side of the stove upon request.*** firstname.lastname@example.org

 - Measures only 5.06" (Wide) x 10.61" (High) x " 4" (Depth) (10.16 cm x 26.94 cm x 12.85 cm).

 - 16 gauge Stainless steel (body & Lid)

 - Brass coil handle

-- Do not touch the water when hot.
+- Do not touch the water or the water heater when hot.

 - Only boil water.

 - Make sure the rail is secured to the stove.

 How Draft Is Produced & How To Reduce It